trungmac07/Law_Assistant/README.md

 ## Features

+**Embedding Similarity:** Use my custom embedding model to compute embeddings for legal questions and documents, then determine the similarity between them to retrieve the most relevant documents for RAG.
+For more information about my embedding model, please visit my repository [here](`https://github.com/trungmac07/VN_Law_Embedding`)

 **Legal Question Answering:** Leverages RAG to retrieve relevant legal documents and generate responses using GPT-4.

-**Django Backend:** Provides RESTFUL API for questions and responses
+**Django Backend:** Provides RESTFUL API for sending questions and receiving responses by clients.

 **Streaming Responses:** Streams answers from the LLM to provide real-time feedback.

-**Efficient Document Management:** Manages and retrieves document embeddings with PyTorch.
+**Efficient Document Management:** Manages and retrieves document embeddings (vector database) with PyTorch.

 ## Prerequisites